The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem

 A very special case of the metric TSP is the 1-2-TSP.
 In this version all edge lengths have to be~1 or~2.
 For the 1-2-TSP the approximation ratio of the 2-Opt heuristic is $3/2$~\cite{KMSV1998}.
 The $3$-Opt heuristic for 1-2-TSP has approximation ratio $11/8$~\cite{Zho2021}.
 For constant $k>3$ the approximation ratio of the $k$-Opt heuristic for 1-2-TSP lies between $11/10$ and $11/8$~\cite{Zho2020}.

 \subparagraph*{Organization of the paper.} To prove Theorem~\ref{thm:main}, i.e.\ the upper bound of the 2-Opt heuristic for Euclidean TSP we proceed as follows.
 First we will present in Section~\ref{sec:notation} some properties of Euclidean 2-optimal tours.
-In Section~\ref{sec:uncrossing} we will prove Theorem~\ref{thm:main} by reducing it to the special case where no intersections between the edges of an optimal tour and the edges of a 2-optimal tour exist.
-In this special case we will show that we can partition the edge set of a 2-optimal tour into five sets that are each in some sense orientation-preserving with respect to an optimal tour.
+In Section~\ref{sec:uncrossing} we will reduce Theorem~\ref{thm:main} to the special case where no intersections between the edges of an optimal tour and the edges of a 2-optimal tour exist.
+In this special case we will show that we can partition the edge set of a 2-optimal tour into five sets such that the edges in each of these sets can be oriented in a way that relates to the orientation of an optimal tour.
 The main step then is to prove that for each of these five sets we can bound the total edge length by $O(\log n / \log \log n)$ times the length of an optimal tour.
 To achieve this we will relate optimal tours and subsets of the edge set of a 2-optimal tour to some weighted arborescences.
 This relation is studied in Section~\ref{sec:proofidea}.
 For weighted arborescences we will provide in Section~\ref{sec:arborescence-lemmas} some bounds for the edge weights.
 These results then will allow us in Section~\ref{sec:proof} to finish the proof of Theorem~\ref{thm:main}.